 “Look… I like you, princess.
 And I’m pretty sure it’s mutual.”
-The last bit is added with a little smirk, although there’s a question underneath it.
+The last bit was added with a little smirk, although there was a question underneath it.
 “So what’s the problem?”

 “I-I-I do like you, I just-... it’s not-...”
 How was she supposed to explain this?
 What was she even doing?
 She wasn’t supposed to be doing this.
 She wasn’t supposed to feel what she was feeling.
 This wasn’t a valid option for her.

 “It’s not what…?”
 Changying asked, her thumbs stroking Yan Sun’s sides as she watched her, sending shivers up her spine in the process.